 If the driver who hit you was uninsured, you have two options: file an accident claim with your own auto insurance or sue the at-fault driver directly.
 In either case, one of our bicycle accident lawyers serving Dublin, OH, can help you.

 Sometimes, one party is plainly at fault.
-For instance, if a drunk driver swerved into the bike path and struck you, they may be found clearly at fault since they were driving while intoxicated and riding in the bicycle lane when they struck you.
+For instance, if a drunk driver swerved into the bike path and struck you, they may be found clearly at fault since they were driving while intoxicated.

 Other cases might be more complex, though.
 When fault is unclear or arguable, the insurance company might try to pin you with total or partial blame.
 Legally speaking, you may be considered comparatively negligent in the accident despite being the injured party (if the opposing party can prove that your actions also contributed to the accident).

-According to Ohio Revised Code (ORC) §2315.33, if the opposing party succeeds in proving you were partially at fault for the accident, your compensation award may be reduced by your degree of fault.
+According to Ohio Revised Code Section 2315.33, if the opposing party succeeds in proving you were partially at fault for the accident, your compensation award may be reduced by your degree of fault.
 For example, if you were 30 percent at fault, you will only recover 70 percent of your compensation award.
-If you won $100,000, then you would collect $70,000.
+If your damages totaled $100,000, then you would collect $70,000.

 At Bressman Law, one of our bicycle accident attorneys in Dublin, OH, can review your case and help you fight for the compensation you deserve.
 Our legal team can counsel you throughout the litigation process and help you prepare a case that establishes how the other party was at fault for the accident.